cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 layout: page
 sidenav: documentation
 ---
-This page will help you navigate form rules and choose what technology is appropriate.
+This page will help you navigate form rules and choose which technology is appropriate.

 ## Form rules
 A number of rules may apply to your federal agency's digital form.